Sensitive data: A GDPR sensitivity

-In principle, sensitive data can only be collected and used with the individuals explicit consent.»
+In theory, sensitive data can only be collected and used with the individuals’ explicit consent.»

-Nota bene: philosophical opinion-opinion is a sentiment, a judgement, whereas philosophy concerns all conceptions concerning the principles of beings and things, the role of man in the universe, God, history and, in general, all the great problems of metaphysics.
+Nota bene: philosophical opinion-opinion is a sentiment, a judgement, whereas philosophy is about every conception regarding the principles of beings and things, the role of the man in the universe, God, history and, in general, all the great problems of metaphysics.

 Processing sensitive data

-As a matter of principle, it is prohibited to collect such data.
+As a matter of principle, collecting such data is forbidden.

-- You have obtained express consent from the concerned person, that is, written, clear and explicit consent.
+- You have obtained the person’s express consent, i.e. a written, clear and explicit consent.
 In other words, you have obtained unambiguous consent.

-- These data are necessary for a medical purpose or for research related to the health field.
-For example, it is necessary to know a person’s blood type in order to treat him.
+- These data are necessary for a medical purposes or for research relating to the health sector.
+For example, you must know a person’s blood type in order to treat them.

-- The use that you make of these data is of public interest or authorized by the CNIL.
+- The use that you make of these data is of public interest or authorized by the supervisory authority.